DOC SHOT Q&A: Jeffrey Levy-Hinte, Director/Producer: 'Soul Power'

 Was there a moment in this film that went a different way than you expected?

 I didn't foresee the diversity of opinions that greeted my initial cut of the film-from bewilderment and harsh criticism to high praise and encouragement.
 Ultimately I learned a great deal from those who took exception to aspects of the film, and I am confident that I was able to make a better film for it.

-had had an extra $10,000 to spend on your film, what would you have used it
+If you had had an extra $10,000 to spend on your film, what would you have used it for?